Contrast-Security-OSS/docs/content/admin/policy_mgmt/Exclusions.md

 <a href="assets/images/Application-policy-exclusions-tab.png" rel="lightbox" title="Enable or disable exclusions in an application Policy tab"><img class="thumbnail" src="assets/images/Application-policy-exclusions-tab.png"/></a>

-Alternatively, you can see a global list of existing exclusions across all applications under **Policy Management > Application Exclusions** via the User Menu.
+Alternatively, you can see a global list of existing exclusions across all applications under **Policy Management > Application Exclusions** via the user menu.
 Each exclusion can also be edited and toggled off for each mode on this page.

 <a href="assets/images/Application-exclusions.png" rel="lightbox" title="Manage exclusions in Policy Management"><img class="thumbnail" src="assets/images/Application-exclusions.png"/></a>